RV Makeover Quick Take: RV Screen Door Rattle

 This summer travel season, we’re happy to bring you something much more tame (and a whole lot cheaper!) to fix – a makeover quick take on an RV screen door rattle and gap.

 Background & Before

-Recently, we started to hear our RV screen door rattle a few times when it closed.
+Recently, we started to hear our RV screen door rattle when it closed.
 Around the same time, we also started to see little night-time bugs buzzing around our lamp and lights inside once the sun went down.